CPNV-VIR1/les-jaquier/README.md

 All curl commands are executed in GitBash and use mingw implementation (more close to UNIX one that powershell).
 See [Git for Windows](https://gitforwindows.org/) for more information and download.

+Make also sure that the project embedded files (like kezboards.conf or nginx.conf) are in LF when cloned and in UTF-8 without BOM.

 #### NOTE FOR MAC M1 USERS (ARM)
 Currently, the "eclipse-temurin:17-jre-alpine" is not available on ARM64 devices, only AMD64 (on Dockerfiles).
 To use the project, adapt FROM "eclipse-temurin:17-jre-alpine" to "eclipse-temurin:17-jre-jammy".
 Remove "RUN apk add curl" because curl is already available in jammy version.